Rose Bubble Tea

 - Strain the rose buds and tea bag.
 Stir in sugar.Stir until sugar dissolves.
 Set aside to cool.

-- Boil ¾ cup of water and brown sugar in a saucepan.
+- Cook tapioca balls.
+Boil ¾ cup of water and brown sugar in a saucepan.
 Add tapioca balls.Combine water and brown sugar in a saucepan and bring to a boil.
 Once you see big bubbles (2-4 minutes), add tapioca balls.
 Keep boiling for 8 more minutes on medium-high heat.
 Turn off heat and cool slightly, until tapioca balls are quite warm, but aren't too hot to eat.

 - Whole milk makes the drink creamier but any milk can be used, including plant-based milk like oat milk and almond milk.